tonypilz/singleton/README.md

  t2.join();
 }
 ```
-### How to Stop the Compiler from Warning about Unused Variables
+### How to Remove the Compiler Warnings About Unused Variables
 The compiler can be silenced by using the unused variable:

 ```cpp